Infestation 2

-Infestation 2 (stylized in some solicitations as Infes2ation) is a crossover event that was published by IDW Publishing from January to April 2012.
+Infestation 2 (stylized in some solicitations as Infes2ation) is a comic book crossover that was published by IDW Publishing from January to April 2012.
 Serving as the sequel to Infestation, it consisted of two book-end one-shots, and two-issue limited series from The Transformers, Dungeons & Dragons, Teenage Mutant Ninja Turtles, G.I.
 Joe and 30 Days of Night.

 Premise

 A new threat emerges as Great Old Ones (based on the work of H. P. Lovecraft) break free from their cosmic prison and invade the universes of CVO: Covert Vampiric Operations, The Transformers: Hearts of Steel, Dungeons & Dragons, Teenage Mutant Ninja Turtles, G.I.
 Joe and 30 Days of Night, affecting the fabric of reality.

 Titles

 Infestation 2 #1-2

 Published from January to April 2012.
 Written by Duane Swierczynski with art by David Messina.

 Infestation 2: The Transformers #1-2

 Published biweekly in February 2012.
 Written by Chuck Dixon with art by Guido Guidi.
 The series is not a direct sequel to The Transformers: Infestation and takes place in the universe of The Transformers: Hearts of Steel.